Aliases for CATSPER1 Gene

 Calcium ions play a primary role in the regulation of sperm motility.
 This gene belongs to a family of putative cation channels that are specific to spermatozoa and localize to the flagellum.
 The protein family features a single repeat with six membrane-spanning segments and a predicted calcium-selective pore region. [provided by RefSeq, Jul 2008]

 GeneCards Summary for CATSPER1 Gene

-CATSPER1 (Cation Channel, Sperm Associated 1) is a Protein Coding gene.
-Diseases associated with CATSPER1 include non-syndromic male infertility due to sperm motility disorder and catsper-related nonsyndromic male infertility.
-Among its related pathways are Sweet Taste Signaling and Reproduction.
+CATSPER1 (Cation Channel Sperm Associated 1) is a Protein Coding gene.
+Diseases associated with CATSPER1 include Spermatogenic Failure 7 and Non-Syndromic Male Infertility Due To Sperm Motility Disorder.
+Among its related pathways are Reproduction and Sweet Taste Signaling.
 GO annotations related to this gene include ion channel activity and calcium activated cation channel activity.
 An important paralog of this gene is CACNA1A.

 UniProtKB/Swiss-Prot for CATSPER1 Gene